Love On Top: Background and development

 "Love On Top" was written by Beyoncé, Terius Nash and Shea Taylor while production was handled by Beyoncé and Taylor.
-From June 16 to June 27, 2011, the songs from 4 were available to listen to in full each day on Beyoncé's official website, paired with its accompanying photo spread from the album packaging and a quote.
+From June 16 to 27, 2011, the songs from 4 were available to listen to in full each day on Beyoncé's official website, paired with its accompanying photo spread from the album packaging and a quote.
 On June 26, 2011, "Love On Top" was the eighth song to be chosen.
 The quote found Beyoncé elaborating on the song's inspiration:

-"When I played Etta James [in the 2008 musical biopic, Cadillac Records] it was the most I'd learned about myself until the recording of this album.
+"When I played Etta James [in Cadillac Records] it was the most I'd learned about myself until the recording of this album.
 When I went into the studio I used the same passion, honesty, and approach with my vocals I channeled as Etta James.
 It does not sound like the vocals on my past albums.
 It's a lot rawer.
 It comes from a deep place."